 Easy Pear Crisp

 - 3 ripe pears , sliced thin into bite-sized pieces

 - 1 teaspoon vanilla

 - 1/2 cup brown sugar

 - 1/3 cup unsalted butter, melted

-- vanilla ice cream , optional
+- vanilla ice cream , for serving, optional

 - Preheat oven to 375 degrees F. Coat an 8-inch square baking dish with cooking spray.